MaterializeInc/materialize/doc/developer/design/20230721_persist_fast_path.md

 Since Persist’s API is asynchronous, one straightforward approach would be to fork off a new task for every incoming Peek, and hold on to the task handle.
 We can periodically poll the task for completion, and cancel it if the peek itself is cancelled by the user.

 When executing an ordinary peek, each worker reads a subset of the results out of their local arrangement… so much of the work is spread equally across all workers/processes of a replica.
-However, with Persist-backed peeks, we’d really only be doing the reading in *one* task running on a single node.
+However, with Persist-backed peeks, we’d really only be doing the reading in a single task running on just one of the replica's processes.
 We’ll need to take care to ensure these peek tasks are fairly distributed to avoid unduly skewing the workload.
+This will also shift work from the timely worker threads to the background task pool; we should likely cap the number of these peeks that run concurrently to avoid monopolizing these limited resources.

 ### Persist